How to Promote Your Next Blog Post

 The same applies for answering questions on Quora.
 All we have to do is search for questions that our blog post answers.
 If we find a question to which we can offer relevant and useful information, it’s a great place to find new readers.
 But just spamming a bunch of questions with links to our blog posts won’t get us very far.

-To make a long story short, commenting can be a great way to promote our content — as long as we do it strategically.
+To make a long story short, commenting can be a great way to promote your next blog post — as long as you do it strategically.

 5. Answer Questions in Facebook Groups

 Facebook Groups are also a great place to promote our blog content.
 And now that Facebook has added a nifty search feature to their groups, we can easily filter through content and find the best places to post our content.

 We can use the search feature (it’s on the left sidebar of the group) to search for questions that relate to the solution our blog post provides.
 For example, if our blog post was about “10 Ways to Organize Your House Before Back to School”, we might search a mom-related Facebook group for questions like “how can I get my kids organized for back to school?” or “what are some organization tips for the back-to-school season?”

 Because we’re answering questions that people genuinely want to know the answer to and providing content that can help them solve their problem, our content sharing will be perceived as useful, not self-promotional.